oppia/oppia-web-developer-docs/Installing-Oppia.md

 * `#` represents a root command prompt.
 For example, `# apt-get install python` means to run `apt-get install python` as root (e.g. using `sudo`).
 * `...` indicates where we've omitted content for the sake of brevity.

+We also assume that readers (and all Oppia developers) are familiar with the
+following:

+* Standard Unix path notation, including `~` as an abbreviation for the home directory.
+* Creating and editing text files, including hidden files.
+* Basic Unix commands like `ls`, `cat`, `echo`, `cd`, etc.
+* Using `git`.

+If you need to learn or brush up on these, please do so before trying to start the installation so you don't get confused by our instructions.

 To install Oppia, follow these instructions:

 * [[Linux|Installing-Oppia-(Linux;-Python-3)]]